 drivers involved in fatal crashes, and another 123,000 teens were injured.

-parents who establish clear rules for driving typically engage in less
+clear rules for driving typically engage in less risky driving behaviors

 The National Highway Traffic Safety Administration’s (NHTSA) “5